ashminarai/admin-panel/README.md

 - **Styling**: Customize the admin panel's appearance by modifying the CSS or using a CSS-in-JS solution of your choice.

-- **Integration with Backend**: Connect the admin panel to your backend API to fetch and manage data.

-- **User Authentication**: Implement user authentication and role-based access control.

 ## Configuration

 To configure the admin panel, you can update settings in the `.env` file, which should be added to your project root.
 Define variables like API endpoints, authentication details, and other environment-specific configurations.